MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### Workflow and Request Processing

-#### Do not delete default workflows that are shipped with FIM 2010
+#### Do not delete default workflows that are shipped with MIM 2016

 The following workflows are shipped with FIM 2010 and should not be deleted: